Jack-0/aoc/README.md

 # Advent of code

-[Advent of code](https://adventofcode.com/2019/about) presents a programming challenge on each day of advent.
+[Advent of code](https://adventofcode.com/2019/about) (AOC) presents a programming challenge on each day of advent.
 The problems vary in difficulty and are great way to learn a new language or test your current knowledge.

 ## Progression